berrysauce/hoom/docs/basics/accessories/temperature-sensor.md

 The `TemperatureSensor` accessory type is an accessory, that provides data to HomeKit, rather than receive it.
 It returns a `TemperatureSensor.Response` object which contains the previous set temperature.

-Since the `TemperatureSensor` accessory supplies data, you can optionally set an interval for the polling rate of the accessory.
-This can be helpful if you receive data from an external source, like an API, and you're required to comply with rate limits.
+Since the `TemperatureSensor` accessory supplies data, you can optionally set an interval for the polling rate of the accessory in seconds.
+This can be especially helpful if you receive data from an external source, like an API, and you're required to comply with rate limits.

 ```python
 from hoom import Hoom